Have questions? We're here.

 Day 5-9: Exploring Antarctica

 With long hours of daylight at this time of year, you have ample opportunities to explore.
-The schedule is flexible, allowing you to take advantage of the unexpected, whether you’re watching whales at play off the bow of the ship or enjoying an evening Zodiac cruise amid glittering icebergs.
-One day, you might set out by kayak to encounter towering icebergs at water level; embark on a Zodiac excursion in search of seals and blue-eyed shags; or walk amid thousands of Adélie and gentoo penguins.
-The next, you might experience the thrill of the ship crunching through pack ice.
-The expert expedition team will enrich your experiences.
+The schedule is flexible, allowing you to take advantage of the unexpected.
+You might set out by kayak to encounter towering icebergs at water level; embark on a Zodiac excursion in search of seals and blue-eyed shags; walk amid thousands of Adelie and gentoo penguins; or experience the thrill of the ship crunching through pack ice.

 Day 10-11: At Sea

-Islands is another opportunity to think back over the adventures of the past few days and make preparations for those soon to come.
-Spend some time chatting about your latest images with the National Geographic photographer and learn to make them look their best in the digital darkroom.
+Your first day at sea on the way to the Falkland Islands is another opportunity to think back over the adventures of the past few days and make preparations for those soon to come.
+Spend some time chatting about your latest images with the National Geographic Photography Expert and learn to make them look their best in the digital darkroom.
 Put the finishing touches on your watercolor of that amazing iceberg or try to capture an albatross’s flight in a poem.
 Everyone needs to exhale a bit after a visit to South Georgia, so take a little time to explore the details of your own memories and share them with your shipmates.

 Stanley, the bright, pretty capital of the Falkland Islands, is a wonderfully unexpected place: a charming outpost of British culture tucked into a small bay on the shore of these windswept islands in the far South Atlantic.
-Many Falkland Islanders still live in very traditional ways, and you’ll have a chance to visit a small farm to see some expert sheep shearing and learn about the best techniques for cutting blocks of peat for the fire.
-The rocky hills and white sand beaches outside town offer some excellent hikes, and afterwards a cup of tea or a pint at the Globe Tavern goes down very nicely.
+Many Falkland Islanders still live in very traditional ways, and you have a chance to visit a small farm to see some expert sheep shearing and learn about the best techniques for cutting blocks of peat for the fire.
+The rocky hills and white sand beaches outside town offer some excellent hikes, and afterward, a cup of tea or a pint at the local tavern goes down very nicely.

 Day 21: At Sea

 Disembark in Ushuaia.
-Fly by charter to Buenos Aires and connect with your flight home.
+Fly by private charter to Buenos Aires or Santiago and transfer to the airport for your flight home.

 Ship/Hotel